 The second thing is that its much quieter.
 Everything — the engine, gear box, clutch, and exhaust — are all much quieter than the 916 and 996.
 The engine is all up much more refined than earlier models.

-The Ducati 998, if well maintained, still feels rock solid and focused.
-It's definitely slower to turn than the Japanese sports motorcycles of the day (like the FireBlade), but just as balanced as any of the competition — or later Ducati Panigale models.
+The Ducati 998, if well maintained, still feels rock-solid and focused.
+It's definitely slower to turn than the Japanese sports motorcycles of the day (like the FireBlade), but just as balanced as any of the competition and later Ducati Panigale models.

 The 998 feels narrow and cramped compared to more luxurious later models.
 The fact that it's harder to turn is in part because it's harder to hang off — it seems like the tank wasn't really designed for it.
 Your inner thigh just doesn't sit naturally against it, so it's hard to get comfortable in turns.